Set up single sign-on (SSO)

 Please note: After March 31, 2023, HubSpot will stop supporting SHA-1 for new SSO connections.
 Any existing SSO connections that use SHA-1 may still work until HubSpot stops supporting SHA-1 for all SSO connections on June 30, 2023.
 If you are using SHA-1, you will need to migrate to SHA-256 by June 30, 2023.

-HubSpot supports SHA-1 and SHA-256 as signing algorithms.
-It's recommended that you sign your requests with SHA-256.
+HubSpot supports only SHA-256 as signing algorithms.
+You need to sign your requests with SHA-256.

 Which format should I provide my x509 certificate in?